 In this series of Ampersand posts, PRIM&R touches base with those who presented programmatic and research-based findings at past PRIM&R conferences.

-Spotlight on an abstract from the 2009 AER Conference
+Spotlight on an abstract from the 2009 Advancing Ethical Research Conference.

-PRIM&R Staff (PS): In the months since you presented this abstract at PRIM&R’s 2009 AER Conference, how has your program changed or evolved?
+PRIM&R Staff (PS): In the months since you presented this abstract at PRIM&R’s 2009 Advancing Ethical Research Conference, how has your program changed or evolved?

 PS: What challenges have you faced in implementing this program?

-For questions or comments about this program, please contact Dr. Armstrong.
+For questions or comments about this program, please contact Howard Stone.

 Interested in submitting an abstract to present at PRIM&R’s next animal or human research ethics conference?
 Please e-mail us for more information.